Preparation

 We know that planning travel can be overwhelming, especially if you live far away from Rochester.
 We've put together a comprehensive list of transportation options and local accommodations, including many with University of Rochester discounts.

-You can purchase a dorm (linen) pack to use for your first few nights in Rochester or until you able to purchase linens locally.
-Indicate your interest in purchasing a dorm pack on the Welcome Week Registration Form.
-The dorm pack includes the following items in neutral colors:
+If you're arriving to campus from a location outside of the U.S., you can purchase a dorm (linen) pack to use for your first few nights in Rochester or until you able to purchase linens locally.
+Indicate your interest in purchasing a dorm pack (and view details) on the Welcome Week Registration Form.

 Purchase your parking permit